 - Peace of mind and security for the business, the business owner’s and their families.

-Different Funding Options Available
+Buy-Sell Agreement Funding Options

-Companies have several options to fund a buy-sell agreement in the event of a disability, death or retirement of a business owner:
+Companies have several options to fund a buy-sell agreement in the event of a disability, death or retirement of a business owner.

 Most business owners reinvest their money back into their businesses and therefore do not maintain large sums of available liquid assets on hand.

-Also known as self insuring, this approach is equivalent to doing no planning at all.
+Also known as self-insuring, this approach is equivalent to doing no planning at all.
 If a business owner dies or becomes disabled, in most cases, cash flows will decrease.
 Just when the need arises, the cash is not available to fund the terms of the agreement.

-The Business Can Borrow the Funds: The business may be able to borrow the funds from a lender to fulfill the terms of the buy-sell agreement.
+The business may be able to borrow the funds from a lender to fulfill the terms of the buy-sell agreement.
 The business can then pay back the lender over time thereby reducing the immediate financial impact.
 However, the loss of a key business owner will likely hurt cash flows and may also affect the borrowing ability of the company.
 Additionally, the additional interest expense may be excessive and burdensome over time.

 Allows a company to accumulate the dollars needed over time.
 However, there are serious consequences if a business owner dies prematurely or sustains a disabling injury.
 In this case, the sinking fund would like be insufficient to honor the terms of the agreement.

 Similar to borrowing the funds except that the departing business owner or their heirs (seller) finances the buyer.
 The outgoing owner or her heirs must depend on the business to make principal and interest payments.
 If the business fails installment payments may cease.

-Life insurance and Disability Income Insurance on the Owners: By far the easiest and most economical way to fund a buy-sell agreement is with life and disability insurance.
+By far the easiest and most economical way to fund a buy-sell agreement is with life insurance and disability buy-out insurance.
 Both life and disability income insurance can provide the liquidity to fund a buy-sell agreement at the exact time the funds are needed.
 If a covered business owner dies, a life insurance policy can guarantee that the liquid funds will be available to fulfill the terms of the agreement.
 At the same time, life insurance policies can also grow cash value that can be used to purchase a retiring partner’s interest.
 Finally, a disability buy-out policy can be secured to guarantee that funds will be readily available in the event of a long term disability to a business owner.
 Life and disability insurance policies are the perfect vehicles to cover potential business succession risks.

 Buy-sell planning is an extremely important part of long term business continuation planning, but there are more than one kind you can draft.

-Stock Redemption Plan or Entity Plan:
+Stock Redemption Plan or Entity Plan

 An agreement between the company (Entity) and the business owners or partners whereby the owners agree to sell their ownership interest back to the company if they become disabled or wish to retire.
 If there is a death of an owner, the owner’s estate is required to sell the deceased owner’s interest back to the company.